bryanblackbee/topic__hands-on-machine-learning/README.md

 - `MLIA` --> Chap 4.1 - 4.5 for Naïve Bayes

 ### 5. Support Vector Machines
+5.1 covers briefly the **Hyperplane**, then introduces **Maximum Margin Classifier** or hard margin classification.
+It then extends the discussion to the **Support Vector Classifier** or soft margin classification that allows for violations.
+5.2 covers the **Support Vector Machine**, using polynomial kernels and radial kernels to allow for nonlinear boundaries.
+It then briefly covers **Support Vector Regression**.
 #### 5.1: SVM Classification
+- `HandsML`
-- `HandsML` --> Linear SVM Classification
+    - Linear SVM Classification
+- `ISTL`
+    - Chap 9.1.1 - 9.1.5
-- `ISTL` --> Chap 9.1.1 - 9.1.5, 9.2.1 - 9.2.2
+    - Chap 9.2.1 - 9.2.2
 #### 5.2: Non-Linear SVM Classification & SVM Regression
+- `HandsML`
-- `HandsML` --> Nonlinear SVM Classification - Polynomial Kernel, Adding Similarity Features, Gaussian RBF Kernel, Computational Complexity, SVM Regression
+    -  Nonlinear SVM Classification - Polynomial Kernel
+    -  Adding Similarity Features
+    -  Gaussian RBF Kernel
+    -  Computational Complexity
+    -  SVM Regression
+- `ISTL`
-- `ISTL` --> Chap 9.3.1 - 9.3.2
+    -  Chap 9.3.1 - 9.3.2

+Additional Readings
+- `MLIA`
-- also `MLIA` --> Chap 6 (Pending)
+    -  Chap 6.1, 6.2, 6.5, 6.7
 ### 6. Tree Based Models
+6.1 covers how to read a **classification tree**, then explains how to train a decision tree by first splitting a sample into nodes and then calculating node purity using either the **Gini index** or **Cross-Entropy**.
+6.2 covers **regression trees**, an extension of classification trees in 6.1.
+It then discusses how to regularise the model using different pruning methods.
 #### 6.1: Decision Trees
+- `HandsML`
-- `HandsML` --> Training and Visualizing a Decision Tree, Making Predictions, Estimating Class Probabilities, The CART Training Algorithm, Gini Impurity or Entropy?, Instability
+    - Training and Visualizing a Decision Tree
+    - Making Predictions
+    - Estimating Class Probabilities
+    - The CART Training Algorithm
+    - Gini Impurity or Entropy?
+    - Instability
+- `ISTL`
-- `ISTL` --> Chap 8.1.2, 8.1.3, 8.1.4
+    - Chap 8.1.2, 8.1.3, 8.1.4
 #### 6.2: Regression Trees
 - `HandsML` --> Regularization Hyperparameters, Regression
 - `ISTL` --> Chap 8.1.1

+Additional Readings
+- `MLIA`
-- also `MLIA` --> Chap 3.1, 3.3
+    - Chap 3.1, 3.3
-- also `MLIA` --> Chap 9.1 - 9.4
+    - Chap 9.1 - 9.4
 ### 7. Ensemble Learning
+7.1 introduces ensemble learning with **voting classifiers** and how they can be used to improve a single model.
+There are two flavours of voting - hard voting or soft voting.
+7.2 discusses tree-based ensembles including bootstrap aggregating or **bagging**, **pasting**, **random forests** and **extra-trees**.
+7.3 discusses **boosting**.
 #### 7.1: Voting Classifiers
+- `HandsML`
-- `HandsML` --> Voting Classifiers
+    - Voting Classifiers
 #### 7.2: Tree-based Ensembles
+- `HandsML`
+    - Bagging and Pasting
-- `HandsML` --> Bagging and Pasting, Random Patches and Random Subspaces, Random Forests, Boosting
+    - Random Patches and Random Subspaces
+    - Random Forests
+- `ISTL`
-- `ISTL` --> 8.2.1, 8.2.2
+    - Chap 8.2.1, 8.2.2
 #### 7.3: Boosting
 Also has XGB implementation for gradient boosted trees
+- `HandsML`
-- `HandsML` --> Boosting
+    - Boosting
+- `ISTL`
-- `ISTL` --> 8.2.3
+    - Chap 8.2.3

 ### 8. Dimensionality Reduction
 #### 8.1: Principal Component Analysis